usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-2.rst

 Overview
 --------

-In the :ref:`Hello World Tutorial <tutorial-hello-world-in-dioptra>`, you created a plugin with one task and ran it through an Entrypoint and Experiment.
+In the :ref:`Hello World Tutorial <tutorial-hello-world-in-dioptra>`, you created a plugin with one task and ran it through an entrypoint and experiment.
 Now, you will extend that idea to include **task inputs**, **task outputs**, and **entrypoint parameters**.

-This will let you parameterize **input parameters** for a Plugin Task when running a job.
-After running multiple jobs, you will compare outputs and observe how different **sample sizes** impact the observed sample mean's relationship to it's underlying distribution.
+This will let you parameterize **input parameters** for a plugin task when running a job.
+After running multiple jobs, you will compare outputs and observe how different **sample sizes** impact the observed sample mean's relationship to its underlying distribution.

 Prerequisites
 -------------
-Before starting, ensure you have setup Dioptra and completed the :ref:`Hello World Tutorial <tutorial-hello-world-in-dioptra>`.
+Before starting, ensure you have set up Dioptra and completed the :ref:`Hello World Tutorial <tutorial-hello-world-in-dioptra>`.

 * :ref:`explanation-install-dioptra` - Obtain the Dioptra containers and create a deployment
 * :ref:`tutorial-setup-dioptra-in-the-gui` - Create a user and queue in the GUI